 A home equity line of credit (HELOC) can be frozen or changed at the lender’s discretion, but if you have an adjustable-rate HECM and choose the line of credit option, you will never have that taken away as long as you adhere to the terms of the loan.

 Read more about these differences in our article “Why a Reverse Mortgage is SMARTER than a HELOC”

 Can the lender take away my house?

 If you do not adhere to the loan terms, such as keeping up with taxes on your home, insurance, or if you let the house fall into disrepair, the loan can go into default and potentially become due and payable.

 How do I choose a lender?

-A good resource to look for reliable lenders is the National Reverse Mortgage Lenders Association (NRMLA) Lender Locator.
+A good resource to look for reliable lenders is our Top Lender Reviews section.
 The lenders on the list are members of NRMLA which means they’ve agreed to provide ethical, professionally responsible and lawful reverse mortgages.
-In case you were wondering, Yes – We are NRMLA Members and have a few strong reasons why you should choose us.

 What if I want to move?

 If you want to move before you apply for a reverse mortgage, there is a reverse mortgage for purchase option where you can use the proceeds from a reverse mortgage to purchase a new home.
 Otherwise, if you want to move and already have a reverse mortgage the loan will become due and payable.